 - 1. Written authorizations are on file for all employees covering rates of pay, withholdings and deductions. - 2.
 The organization has written personnel policies covering job descriptions, hiring procedures, promotions, and dismissals. - 3.
 Distribution of payroll charges is based on documentation prepared outside the payroll department. - 4.
 Payroll charges are reviewed against program budgets and deviations are reported to management for follow-up action. - 5.
-Adequate timekeeping procedures, including the use of timeclock or attendance sheets and supervisory review and approval, are employed for controlling paid time. - 6.
-Payroll checks are prepared and distributed by individuals independent of each other. - 7.
+Adequate timekeeping procedures, including the use of timeclock or attendance sheets and supervisory review and approval, are employed for controlling paid time. - Payroll checks are prepared and distributed by individuals independent of each other. - 7.
 Other key payroll and personnel duties such as timekeeping, salary authorization and personnel administration are adequately separated.

-YES NO N/A

-25 0

-a - 2

-°

-5

-2

-, ,

-.

 YES NO N/A 8.
 Are payroll and personnel policies governing compensation in accordance with the requirements of grant agreements?
 9. Are there procedures to ensure that employees are paid in accordance with approved wage and salary rates?
 10. Is the distribution of payroll charges checked by a second person and are aggregate amounts compared to the approved budget?
 11. Are wages paid at or above the Federal minimum wage?
 12. Are procedures adequate for controlling: (a) overtime wages, (b) overtime work authorization, and (c) supervisory approval of overtime?
-13. Are payroll checks distributed by persons not responsible for 15. preparing the checks?
-RTY AND EQUIPMENT OPE and equi pment.
-OPE RTY AND EQUIPMENT tOPE e folli RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap ital equip COPE e folli 1.
-RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap expenditures. iital equip writing. ment the e folli 1.
-2. RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap expenditures.
-Accounting practices for recording capital assets are reduced to Detailed records of individual capital assets are kept and periodic iital equip writing. cally balar ment nced with the COPE e folk 1.
-2. 3.
-RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap expenditures.
-Accounting practices for recording capital assets are reduced to Detailed records of individual capital assets are kept and periodic general ledger accounts. iital equip writing. cally balar ment nced with the COPE e follo 1.
-2. 3.
-4. 5.
-RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap expenditures.
-Accounting practices for recording capital assets are reduced to Detailed records of individual capital assets are kept and periodic general ledger accounts.
-There are effective procedures for authorizing and accounting fo Property and equipment is stored in a secure place. iital equip writing. cally balar ment nced with COPE e follo 1.
-2. 3.
-4. RTY AND EQUIPMENT owing conditions are indicative of satisfactory control over property There is an effective system of authorization and approval of cap expenditures.
-Accounting practices for recording capital assets are reduced to Detailed records of individual capital assets are kept and periodic general ledger accounts.
-There are effective procedures for authorizing and accounting fo iital equip writing. cally balar r disposal ment nced with s. the N/A
+13. Are payroll checks distributed by persons not responsible for preparing the checks?
+OPE RTY AND EQUIPMENT

+PRC

+The following conditions are indicative of satisfactory control over property and equipment.

+- 1. There is an effective system of authorization and approval of capital equipment expenditures. - 2.
+Accounting practices for recording capital assets are reduced to writing. - 3.
+Detailed records of individual capital assets are kept and periodically balanced with the general ledger accounts. - 4.
+There are effective procedures for authorizing and accounting for disposals. - 5.
+Property and equipment is stored in a secure place. - 6.
+Are executive authorizations and approvals required for originating expenditures for capital items? - 7.
+Are expenditures for capital items reviewed for board approval before funds are committed?

-YES NO N/A 9.
-Does the organization have established policies covering capitalization and depreciation?
-10. Does the organization charge depreciation or use allowances on property and equipment against any grant programs which it administers?
-11. Is historical cost the basis for computing depreciation or use allowances?
-12. Are the organization's depreciation policies or methods of computing use allowances in accordance with the standards outlined in Federal circulars or agency regulations?
-13. Are there detailed records showing the asset values of individual units of property and equipment?
-14. Are detailed property records periodically balanced to the general ledger?
-0 0 15.
-Are detailed property records periodically checked by physical inventory?
-16. Are differences between book records and physical counts reconciled and are the records adjusted to reflect shortages?
-17. Are there procedures governing the use of property and equipment?
-YES NO N/A INDIRE CT COSTS 1.
+YES NO N/A

+8. Does the organization have established policies covering capitalization and depreciation?
+9. Does the organization charge depreciation or use allowances on property and equipment against any grant programs whichit administers?
+10 Is historical cost the basis for computing depreciation or useallowances?
+11. Are the organization's depreciation policies or methods of computing use allowances in accordance with the standardsoutlined in Federal circulars or agency regulations?
+12 Are there detailed records showing the asset values of individual units of property and equipment?
+YES NO : N/A 13.
+Are detailed property records periodically balanced to the general ledger?
+14. Are detailed property records periodically checked by physical inventory?
+15. Are differences between book records and physical counts reconciled and are the records adjusted to reflect shortages?
+16. Are there procedures governing the use of property and equipment?
+INDIRI ECT COSTS YES NO N/A 1.
 Does the organization have an indirect cost allocation plan or a negotiated indirect cost rate?
-2. Is the plan prepared in accordance with the provisions of 2 CFR 200?
+2. Is the plan prepared in accordance with the provisions of 2CFR 200?
 3. Has audit cognizance for the plan been established and are the rates accepted by all participating Federal and State agencies?
-2. Does the organization have procedures which provide assurance that consistent treatment is applied in the distribution of charges as direct or indirect costs to all grants?
+4. Does the organization have procedures which provide assurance that consistent treatment is applied in the distribution of charges as direct or indirect costs to all grants?

-ATTACHMENT 5: ESG BUDGET TEMPLATE
+ATTACHMENT 5a ESG BUDGET TEMPLATE